Suolawangzai/hexo-theme-nebula/README.md

 # Content
 excerpt_link: Read More

-# Social (fill in your social account here so people can follow you)
+# Social (fill in your social account here so people can follow you :))
 disqus_shortname:
 share_enabled: true
 twitter: